- Social Media

 - Decision Making

-His research has been published in Journal of Communication, Journalism and Mass Communication Quarterly, Computers in Human Behavior, Computers and Electronics in Agriculture, Mass Communication and Society, Journalism and Mass Communication Educator, Newspaper Research Journal, American Behavioral Science, Asian Journal of Communication, and International Journal of Sports Communication.
+He proposes and verifies the concept of "power user" of ICT applications like social media or mobile technology.
+His research addresses human interaction with ICT, not ICT per se.
+Special attention has been paid to research projects with profound social consequences and implications.
+His research has been published in the Journal of Communication, Journalism and Mass Communication Quarterly, Computers in Human Behavior, International Journal of Information Management, Mass Communication and Society, Journalism and Mass Communication Educator, Newspaper Research Journal, Asian Journal of Communication and International Journal of Sports Communication.

 In the News

 - Learning about health from trusted sources may help teens battle depression

 - Social media use linked with depression, secondary trauma during COVID-19

 - A little kindness goes a long way for worker performance and health

 - Faculty members, alumnus earn national recognition

 - Students spring break on the job in Hong Kong

 - Researchers study how emotions contribute to information processing

 - Ethics, values of sports reporters vary by beat